 - Keep all your belongings tidy and bags stacked together in your room.
 Unfortunately the housekeeping might be the ones to steal from you.
 If things are a mess the temptation to steal might be greater, thinking you won’t notice if something is missing.

 - It’s becoming more and more common to hear stories of items being stolen out of checked luggage.
-I can’t believe the valuable items people put into their checked luggage.
-Why would you put something like an Ipod in your checked luggage.
-Carry it on with you.
+I can’t believe the valuable items people put into their checked baggage, everything from laptops to jewelery and Ipods.
+Carry it on with you!

 - Never put documents with personal information.
-If someone steals your luggage you don’t want them having access to this.
-If you want to mark your bags for identification only put your name and a contact number, not your address.
+If someone steals your luggage you don’t want them having access to sensitive data.
+Mark your bags for identification with your name and a contact number and destination airport, not your home address.

 Consider Renting Or Buying A Cell Phone If Yours Isn’t Going To Work